thetruthkenhurt/Solar-panel-efficiency-prediction/README.md

 4. **Model Training & Evaluation (`train_model.py`)**:
     - Train machine learning models and evaluate their performance using various metrics.
+	- Also includes code for hyperparameter tuning and training tuned models.

 ## Logical Steps/Flow of the Pipeline